-Earlier this year, the regional Technical Working Group has proposed a P50 million budget to give the lion’s head a major face lift.
+In early 2014, the Regional Technical Working Group has proposed a P50 million budget to give the lion’s head a major facelift.
 Included in the proposal is the construction of a wider view deck, murals featuring Baguio’s history, and the transfer of souvenir stalls to a multipurpose building where a tourist information booth will also be available.

 Agreda, J. (2014).
 Baguio’s Lion’s Head to get a ‘makeover’. [online] Sun Star Baguio.
 Available at: http://goo.gl/xGXLRU [Accessed 17 Sep.
 2014].

 Baguio City Host Lions Club, (n.d.).
 History. [online] Available at: http://goo.gl/TyOHD9 [Accessed 17 Sep.
 2014].

 Cabreza, V. (2012).
 Fighting for century-old Kennon Road. [online] INQUIRER.net.
 Available at: http://goo.gl/LgWicR [Accessed 17 Sep.
 2014].

 Caluza, D. (2000).
 That famous lion head along Kennon.
 Philippine Daily Inquirer, [online] p.18.
 Available at: http://goo.gl/qcH7vf [Accessed 17 Sep.
 2014].